-Federal Financial Assistance Programs - The College participates in federally funded Pell Grants, SEOG Grants, Federal Work-Study, Federal Direct Lending, and Perkins Loans programs.
-Federal programs are audited in accordance with the Single Audit Act Amendments of 1996, the U.S. Office of Management and Budget Revised Circular A-133, Audit of States, Local Governments and Non-Profit Organizations, and the Compliance Supplement.
+Federal Financial Assistance Programs - The College participates in federally funded Pell grants, SEOG grants, Federal Work-Study, Federal Direct Lending, and Perkins Loans programs.
+Federal programs are audited in accordance with the Single Audit Act Amendments of 1996, the U.S. Office of Management and Budget Revised Circular A-133, Audit of States, Local Governments, and Non-Profit Organizations, and the Compliance Supplement.

-During 2011, the College distributed \$16,566,353 for direct lending through the U.S. Department of Education, which is not included as revenue and expenditures in the accompanying financial statements.
+During fiscal year 2012, the College distributed \$16,710,352 for direct lending through the U.S. Department of Education, which is not included as revenue and expenditures in the accompanying financial statements.

-Grant Revenue - Revenue from government grant and contract agreements is recognized as it is earned through expenditure, in accordance with the agreement.
+Grant Revenue - Revenue from government grant and contract agreements is recognized as it is earned through expenditure in accordance with the agreement.

-Financial Aid Discount - During 2011, the College had a financial aid discount of 35.1 percent as compared to a 35.5 percent discount for 2010.
+Financial Aid Discount - During 2012, the College had a financial aid discount of 34.9 percent as compared to a 35.1 percent discount for 2011.

 Functional Expenses - Program expenses on the statement of activities are classified as instruction, student services, and research.
 Support and administrative expenses include academic support, institutional support, sales and service, and auxiliary enterprises.
 Fundraising costs have been identified separately on the statement of activities.
-Although methods of allocation used are considered appropriate, other methods could be used that would produce different amounts.
+Although the methods of allocation used are considered appropriate, other methods could be used that would produce different amounts.